danaia/archeon/README.md

 - ✅ Consistent patterns across your entire codebase
 - ✅ No architectural drift between sessions
 - ✅ Switch AI models mid-project — the graph remains
-- ✅ Human stays in control — AI proposes, you approve
+- ✅ Human stays in control — architecture is enforced by default

 ### Cline Extra Setup